 2. High Zinc Content

 The zinc content of pecans helps support healthy brain function.
 Zinc activates antioxidant enzymes that protect you from free radicals, which would otherwise damage your brain cells.
-Free-radical damage plays a role in neuro-degenerative diseases, including Parkinson’s and Alzheimer’s, so zinc’s antioxidant function might help combat
+Free-radical damage plays a role in neuro-degenerative diseases, including Parkinson’s and Alzheimer’s, so zinc’s antioxidant function might help combat these diseases.

 An ounce of pecans provides 1.3 milligrams of zinc, i.e. 23 percent of the 8 milligrams recommended daily for women and 12 percent of the 11 milligrams recommended daily for men, according to IOM guidelines.